Skip to content

 Responsible Deployment: Who Gets Hurt If You're Wrong?

-Responsible deployment means analyzing failure modes, documenting limitations, and deciding when human oversight is required — like conducting an accessibility impact assessment before a major launch.
+Responsible deployment means analyzing failure modes, documenting limitations, and deciding when a human needs to stay in the loop before the model meets real users.

 Instructor